-Subject: 2013 4-H State Food Show: Guidelines, Rules and Regulations
+Subject: 2014 4-H State Food Show: Guidelines

-Being transmitted to you this year via e-mail are the Guidelines, Rules and Regulations for the 2013 4-H State Food Show.
+Being transmitted to you this year via e-mail are the Guidelines for the 2014 4-H State Food Show.

-New this year: Recipes submitted should reflect this year's theme, Healthy Holidays.
-Also, the four food categories now align with MyPlate: protein, fruits and vegetables, grains and dairy.
-We have revised the paperwork and score sheet and reduced the presentation time to two minutes.
+Recipes submitted should reflect this year's theme, Budget Wise Recipes.
+During the scheduled interview time, participants will provide a three-minute oral presentation which is followed by a five-minute interview, leaving one-minute to serve judges the food.
+Reviewing the recommended resources will enhance interview scores.
+The four State Food Show food categories align with MyPlate: protein, fruits and vegetables, grains and dairy.
 As always at the state level, all food preparation must be done in the designated kitchen.